brunovolpi/python_first_rpg/README.md

 My next objective is to create a storyline so I can fit those maths.

 Btw I am a very inexperient coder, every help is pretty much welcome.

+At this moment in time I'm trying to debug the combat messages for mages when lvl 5 is reached.
+A new skill is added and naturally one more combat choise is available.